fritzhuie/card-battler/README.md

      - Disable

 * As a player, I should be able to add a new card to my deck after defeating an enemy, creating a more powerful deck as more enemies are defeated

 * As a player, I should experience coherant dialog

-#### Stretch Goals

-* Full game with *at least* one end-game boss

-* Balanced gameplay, new players should have a ~10% chance of winning, experienced players should have a higher chance:
+## Stretch Goal Milestones

+* Add a final boss

+* Balance gameplay

    | Level           | 1    | ... |  6  | ... |  Final Boss  |
    | :-------------- | :--: | :-: | :-: | :-: | :----------: |
    | Win Rate        | 99%  | ... | ~50% | ... | 10%          |

-* 15-20 randomized enemies, with a variety of thematic abilities
+* Add 15-20 randomized enemies, add thematic action sequences
+     - Damage
+     - Armor
+     - Bleed (debuff)
+     - Enrage (buff)
+     - Hide (buff)

-* A variery of cards/abilities with the following mechanics
+* Add cards with the following mechanics:
    - Direct effects
         - Damage
         - Draw